YOTAM OTTOLENGHI & NOOR MURAD

 11 November 2021

 This week’s guest is chartered psychologist and nutritionist Kimberley Wilson.
 In addition to working in private practice, lecturing, podcasting and co-hosting Radio 4’s Made of Stronger Stuff with Dr Xand van Tulleken, Kimberley has also found time to write How to Build a Healthy Brain, a book that makes clear the crucial connections between what we eat and how we think, feel and remember.
 Kimberley speaks passionately to Yasmin and Alison, and shares her love of hot tea, porridge and plum crumble.
-This episode is temporarily unavailable.

 18 november 2021